-Every business has goals to meet, and yours is no different.
-The goal could be generating more leads, building a stronger brand, getting more sales or all of the above.
+Every business owner has goals to meet, and you’re definitely not different.
+These goals could be generating more leads, building a stronger brand, getting more sales or all of the above.
 Digital marketing can help you meet your business goals, as long as you choose the right channels.
 Today, we’re specifically going to focus on giving you techniques you can use so you have the best email marketing campaign possible.
 You may be thinking, why email?

 The thing is, while you may have the clarity on your business goals, you may not be clear on what digital marketing channels to use to reach your objectives.
 Which is important in order to consistently grow your business and achieve a positive return on investment